InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

     - In this analogy, he is both resonsible for building the house and setting the house rules to make sure his guests are comfortable.
-    - In comparison to the Contributor, a TC has rights to push code closer to production
+    - In comparison to the Contributor, a TC has rights to push code closer to production and is generally allowed to perform tasks that have a higher level of risk associated with them.
 - Product Owner
     - Responsible for defining and prioritizing requirements and stories for the community to implement.
-    - Also interacts directly and frequently with the trusted committers
+    - Also interacts directly and frequently with the trusted committers.
+E. g. a TC will want to collaborate with the PO to make sure donated features actually belong into the product.
     - Distinction between the guest and host PO - have to negotiate requirements, if necessary.
     - Depending on the type of InnerSource community, there might not be a PO